 When state legislatures in the United States implemented the first sales tax laws to boost revenues in the 1930s, the American economy depended on the manufacture and sale of physical goods.
 Typically, early sales tax laws allowed only the taxation of “tangible personal property” (TPP), rather than taxing services.

 As the United States has shifted from a manufacturing-based economy to a service-based economy, many states started to impose sales and use tax on services as well.
 Many businesses that provide services are still unaware of these statutory changes—some mistakenly believe they don’t have to pay any sales tax at all, even if they’re selling services all over the United States.

 Every state is different

-This guide is designed to provide an overview of the complexity of service taxation by state.
+This guide is designed to provide an overview of the complexity of sales tax on services by state.

 Five U.S. states (New Hampshire, Oregon, Montana, Alaska, and Delaware) do not impose any general, statewide sales tax, whether on goods or services.
 Of the 45 states remaining, four (Hawaii, South Dakota, New Mexico, and West Virginia) tax services by default, with exceptions only for services specifically exempted in the law.

 This leaves 41 states — and the District of Columbia — where services are not taxed by default, but services enumerated by the state may be taxed.
 Every one of these states taxes a different set of services, making it difficult for service businesses to understand which states’ laws require them to file a return, aswell as which specific elements of their services are taxable.

 No two states tax exactly the same specific services, but the general types of services being taxed can be divided roughly into six categories.

 Services to TPP: Many states have started to tax services to tangible personal property at the same rate as sales of TPP.
 These services typically improve or repair property.
 Services to TPP could include anything from carpentry services to car repair.